 |

-For the smoothest experience, we recommend that your Practitioners have:
+For the smoothest experience, make sure practitioners have:

 |